 Each connection type, cable, satellite, DSL and fiber optic, however, is a little different in how it works.
 Depending on where you live, some home WiFi providers might not be available.
-Click below to find out which internet providers and connection types are available in your area.
+Enter your address above to find out which internet providers and connection types are available in your area.

 Data usage and online activities

 If you mainly send emails and browse articles online, a download speed of 6 to 12 Mbps should be enough for your home WiFi service.
 However, if you stream or game regularly, then you’ll want a home WiFi speed of 20 Mbps or above.
 This will help you avoid buffering and lag.